PKU-Alignment/omnisafe/README.md

   </tbody>
 </table>

-**Notes** IPO, PCPO, CRPO, P3O, CUP will be released beforce 2022.12.1.
-Model-base is under testing, and will be released beforce 2022.11.25.
-Offline Safe will be released beforce 12.1.
-Control will be released beforce 2022.12.1.
+**Notes** IPO, PCPO, CRPO, P3O, CUP will be released before 2022.12.1.
+Model-base is under testing, and will be released before 2022.11.25.
+Offline Safe will be released before 12.1.
+Control will be released before 2022.12.1.

 --------------------------------------------------------------------------------